-The COVID-19 Response Mechanism supports countries in responding to COVID-19, mitigating the impact on programs to fight HIV, TB and malaria, and initiating urgent improvements in health and community systems.
+The COVID-19 Response Mechanism (C19RM) has awarded US$4.7 billion to 125 applicants since April 2020, to mitigate the impact of the COVID-19 pandemic on programs to fight AIDS, tuberculosis (TB) and malaria, and initiate urgent improvements in formal and community health systems.

 As the pandemic evolves and countries transition from an emergency response, C19RM funding can continue supporting resilient and sustainable systems for health (RSSH) and pandemic preparedness.
 In order for countries to implement longer-term investments, C19RM award of funding is being extended until 30 June 2023 and implementation of C19RM-funded initiatives through 31 December 2025.